 A big in an Itty Bitty Living Space.
 The Lions make the move to Barcelona.

 Day six featured the second game, this one coming against the Angola National Team.

-BRIEFLY...Ayodeji Egbeyemi is in his fourth season of collegiate basketball at LMU in 2012-13... a member of LMU's Student-Athlete Advisory Committee, serving as the West Coast Conference liaison and the national liaison with the NCAA... played for Nigeria national program at the 2013 FIBA Stankovic Continental Champions' Cup in China over the Summer of 2013...
+BRIEFLY...Ayodeji Egbeyemi is in his fifth and final season of collegiate basketball at LMU in 20114-15... served a medical redshirt season in 2013-14 after suffering a hip injury in the eighth game of the season against UC Riverside (12/2/13)... earned his Bachelor's in Business Administration in May of 2014 and is currently working on is MBA with the LMU business program... a member of LMU's Student-Athlete Advisory Committee, serving as the West Coast Conference liaison and the national liaison with the NCAA... played for Nigeria national program at the 2013 FIBA Stankovic Continental Champions' Cup in China over the Summer of 2013...

 HIGHLIGHTS AT LMU...

 IN 2012-13 JUNIOR... played and started every game for the Lions until suffering a groin injury that ended his season... finished playing/starting 25 games... finished averaging 10.6 points, 6.0 rebounds and 0.64 blocks per game... hit 37 three-pointers before suffering injury against Pepperdine (2/14/13)... had 15 games with 10 or more points, including a pair of double-double games with 16 points and 11 rebounds against Long Beach St. (11/29/12) and 17 points and 11 rebounds against San Diego (2/4/13)... started season with 20 points, eight rebounds and six assists in opener...